909-915 Twelfth Street

 With work on the city's retail strategy presumably not completing until after this project is approved would it not be prudent to allow flexibility for Commercial along 12th or perhaps units designed to be flexible live/work spaces?
 I fully understand the need for the right balance of commercial on 12th and the need for additional residential density to support.
 My worry is that 12th will no longer have a critical mass of a continuous commercial strip.
 The plan now has swung too far the other way.
 Please make sure that there is continuous commercial of some kind from 7th Ave up to 10th Ave.
 Below 7th Ave where there is less commercial already could transition to residential only with redevelopment.

-Westie asked almost 3 years ago
+Westie asked over 3 years ago

 The City will be launching work on the Retail Strategy in June 2021, and will be launching a Be Heard Project page this summer.
 The Be Heard page will include information about public consultation opportunities, which we hope that everyone interested in Twelfth Street will also take part in.
 One of the areas of focus of the Retail Strategy will be the City’s Great Streets, including Upper Twelfth Street.